Ted Binion

 Lonnie Theodore "Ted" Binion (November 28, 1943 – September 17, 1998) was an American gambling executive and the son of Las Vegas casino operator Benny Binion, owner of Binion's Horseshoe.
-Ted Binion was involved in multiple criminal activities, including associating with organised crime figures.
+Ted Binion was involved in multiple criminal activities, including associating with organized crime figures.
 He also possessed a multi-million dollar bullion coin and silver bar collection, known as the Binion Hoard, which he hid inside the Horseshoe and at two properties that he owned.
 When Binion died under suspicious circumstances in 1998, his girlfriend Sandra Murphy and her lover Rick Tabish were charged and convicted of burglary, grand larceny and murder.
 The pair were later granted a new trial and acquitted on the murder charges.

 Early life

 Ted Binion was born in Dallas, Texas, on November 28, 1943.
 His father, Benny Binion, was a local organized crime figure who ran an illegal gambling operation in Dallas at the time of Ted's birth.
 Ted had an older brother, Jack Binion, who would later become the chairman of Wynn Resorts; and three sisters: Becky, Brenda and Barbara.
 After Benny moved his family to Las Vegas, Nevada, in 1946, Ted became involved in the operation of Binion's Horseshoe, a casino established by his father on Fremont Street.

 While growing up, Ted spent summers at the Binion family's Montana retreat, a cattle ranch in Jordan, working with the ranch hands.
 Later, in the early 1960s, Benny sent his three grandsons — his daughter Barbara’s sons — to Montana to work on the ranch.
 According to the county recorder’s office, by the 1980s, Benny had expanded his holdings to 85,000 acres (340 km2), with the last parcel purchased in 1985.
 The Binion family sold all of the parcels to John Hillenbrand in April 1998.

 In December 1967, Ted was the target of a kidnapping and murder plot allegedly masterminded by Marvin Weldon Schumate, a cab driver and petty criminal.
 Schumate disappeared on December 2, shortly after an unidentified co-conspirator allegedly divulged the scheme to Benny.
 Schumate's body, bearing signs of assault and a fatal gunshot wound to the head, was later discovered at the base of Sunrise Mountain on the east side of Las Vegas.
 Although the murder was never officially solved, authorities believed that Schumate was killed by mob hitman Tom Hanley at the behest of Benny Binion.